 From Kobe Airport, take the Kobe New Transport Port Island Line train bound for Sannomiya and get off at the last stop, Sannomiya.
 From there, take the JR Kobe Limited Express train bound for Himeji to its last stop of Himeji Station.
-It will take about an hour, and cost 1300 yen.
+It will take about an hour, and cost around 1,300 yen.

 Traveling from Osaka to Himeji is best accomplished by either train or car.

 From Osaka Station, take the JR Kobe Limited Express train bound for Himeji.
 There are eight stations between the two, and it will take about an hour to reach Himeji.
-This route will cost 1490 yen.
+This route will cost 1,490 yen.

 There are only 11 stations that separate Kyoto Station from Himeji Station on the JR Kyoto Limited Express bound for Himeji.
 It will cost 2270 yen and take an hour and 30 minutes to reach your destination.

 When visiting Himeji from Tokyo, Osaka or Kyoto, first head to JR Himeji Station.

 Himeji Station's Train Lines